 3. Search for the ideal opportunities: When you’re clear about which causes you would like to contribute towards and how you would like to do it, it will be much easier to search (or create) opportunities.
 You can find lots of information on the Internet and in your local community.

-A great legacy is created not from a living a life of personal gains but from touching the lives of as many people as possible in a positive way.
+A great legacy is created not from a living a life of personal gains but from touching the lives of people in a positive way.

 If love and kindness are guiding forces in your life, you can be sure that you’ll leave the world feeling satisfied that you did your part in making it a better place.